AzureIoTGBB/iot-edge-offline-dashboarding/documentation/deployment-manual.md

 }
 ```

 Click the "Add" button to complete the creation of the module for it to be deployed.
 This needs to be repeated for all other four remaining modules.
 The following are the property values for each module.
+Note: the variable {GF_SECURITY_ADMIN_PASSWORD} represents the admin password that you will use to log into the Grafana dashboards once deployment is complete.

 **Module grafana:**